About / Contact

 Yes, at the end of the day , through what I do, I may be incredibly tired, sore and my hands may be blistered and burned but, I do it to pay tribute to those that came before us, that knew the sacrifices that had to be made to build this great Nation.

 I do it for those that will never have the opportunity to do what I do and have done, whether their limiting factors be social, economic or physical.
-I owe it to them to push forward, to carry on to the best of my ability or I am letting them down.
+I owe it to them to push forward, to carry on to the best of my ability or I am do them a disservice.

 These are the driving forces behind the Village Blacksmith.